ferkuellar/ferkuellar/README.md

 Data Analyst | Machine Learning | Deep Learning | JavaScript | Python | R | Tableu

 ## About 👨‍💻:
-I am an aspiring big data who enjoys connecting the dots: be it ideas from different disciplines, people from different teams, or applications from different industries.
-I have strong technical skills and an academic background in engineering, statistics, and machine learning.

-My passion lies in solving business problems with tailored data and algorithms and communicating complex ideas to non-technical stakeholders.
-I am able to jump across verticals to deliver high-performing AI solutions.

-In my graduate studies, I’ve taken on various leadership roles, including mentoring three undergraduate interns, coordinating institute-wide research events for hundreds of people, and leading two journal clubs.

-I'm interested in full-time data science or machine learning roles.
+Database Administrator with a Passion for Data, Algorithms, and Problem Solving.

+I'm a Big Data enthusiast skilled in Tableau, Python, Numpy, and Pandas.
+I excel at connecting ideas, teams, and industries to transform data into actionable insights.
+My technical prowess, coupled with a strong academic foundation in engineering, statistics, and machine learning, equips me to tackle complex challenges head-on.

+My focus lies in crafting tailored data solutions and algorithms to address business issues.
+I specialize in conveying intricate concepts to non-technical stakeholders.
+With a history of leadership roles during my graduate studies, I've mentored interns, organized research events, and led journal clubs, showcasing my adaptability and teamwork.

 ## Education 📖: